 PSLF stands for Public Service Loan Forgiveness.
 It’s a federal program that forgives student loan balances for people who work in non-profit or government jobs for 120 total months.

 There are currently over 1.4 million people enrolled in the program and, while this number is growing rapidly, it should be significantly higher.

 Many borrowers applying for PSLF are being denied today, which is no surprise to those of us who have been tracking the program and its requirements since 2010.
 In fact, PSLF forgiveness granted has grown over 750% over the past year.

-We are here to simplify the details of PSLF for you and, where appropriate, help you find qualifying employment… whether you’re already pursuing PSLF and seeking a new employer, you’ve recently graduated and looking for a qualified job, or you’re simply looking to become student debt-free in 10 years.
+We are here to simplify the details of PSLF for you and, where appropriate, help you find qualifying employment… whether you’re already pursuing PSLF and seeking a new employer, you’ve recently graduated, or you’re simply looking to become student debt-free in 10 years.